pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Tools.rst

 primary selection.
 Changes to the taper profile or axis in the panel are applied to all selected Tapered models.

+See the :ref:`Taper Tool Panel documentation <ug-taper-tool-panel>` for more information about this tool.

 |block-image|

 .. _ug-text-tool: